jpedro/jpedro.github.io/git-dd.md

   merge = refs/heads/master
 ```

-Which is what we use for the `git parent` alias above.
-In that case the
+Which is what we used for the `git parent` alias above.
+In that case,
-`ENTRY` is `branch.master.remote` and `branch.master` is the section,
+the `ENTRY` is `branch.master.remote` and `branch.master` is the
-`remote` being the key.
+section, `remote` being the key.

-You need to quote section name if they are further "dot" separated.
+You need to quote the section name part if they are further dots in it.
 For example:

 ```
 $ grep -A 1 hi .git/config
 [hi "are.you"]
-  ok = "YES, I'VE NEVER BEEN BETTER!!!"
+  ok = "FINE, I'VE NEVER BEEN BETTER!!!"

 $ git config hi.are.you.ok
-YES, I'VE NEVER BEEN BETTER!!!
+FINE, I'VE NEVER BEEN BETTER!!!
 ```

 To read an entry pass only the `ENTRY`.
 To set an entry pass both